yunhygkim/dcshell/README.md

 * CGAL

 	The provided code requires only CGAL to install.
 Additional libraries are included in the "cshell/lib" directory.
-	To install CGAL via Macports, please type this in the terminal: `$ sudo port install cgal +qt5`
+	To install CGAL via MacPorts, please type this in the terminal: `$ sudo port install cgal +qt5`

 ## Instructions